NathanDuran/CAMS-Dialogue-Annotation/README.md

 To apply labels to this utterance simply click on one of the AP buttons and one of the DA buttons from the set at the bottom of the screen.
 The labels to the right of the utterance will change to reflect your selection.
-Once you have selected one of each label type (DA and AP) the utterance will turn
-<span style="color: green; font-weight: bold">green</span> and the next unlabelled utterance will be automatically selected for you.
+Once you have selected one of each label type (DA and AP) the utterance will turn <span style="color: green; font-weight: bold">green</span>, indicating that it is now labelled with an AP-type and the next unlabelled utterance will be automatically selected for you.

-If you hover over one of the label buttons a popup will appear an alternative name for that label and/or a short description and an example.
+If you hover over one of the label buttons a tooltip will appear with an alternative name for that label and/or a short description and an example.

 You can remove the labels for any utterance by clicking on the ![clear button](/static/images/delete_square.png) button next to the labels.